Mike best is a London based photographer and multimedia artist.

 Born in Vancouver, Canada, Mike gained an early interest in photography when he began developing traditional film in his high school darkroom.
 He went on to study film and video production at the Emily Carr College of Art and Design in Vancouver, before working as a freelance photographer and illustrator.
 As an early adopter of digital imaging technologies, he started working with Photoshop and subsequently taught courses in 2d / 3d graphics and animation.

 He has been heavily influenced by a number of street and social photographers ranging from Henri Cartier-Bresson through to Steve McCurry and David Alan Harvey, as well as the more conceptual work of photographers like Gregory Crewdson and Annie Leibovitz.
 A longtime love for classical painting also frequently informs his aesthetic.

-In 1998 Mike immigrated to the United Kingdom, where he worked in the computer games and visual effects industries, holding both senior creative and technical roles on major computer games titles, commercials, and interactive experiences.
+In 1998 Mike immigrated to the United Kingdom, where he began working as an art director in the computer games and vfx industries.

 He now divides his time between his personal projects and providing a range of freelance photographic and digital media services to clients around the world.